 Get new questions as they launch

-"Sometimes", says Spence, "there are ways to solve the problem; with contracts, for example, which guarantee the maintenance of the product for a certain time.
+"Sometimes, there are ways to solve the problem,” he says.
+“With contracts, for example, which guarantee the maintenance of the product for a certain time.
 The low-end quality spectrum won’t do that.
-So there is a way to distinguish between quality and low-end products," he explains.
+So there is a way to distinguish between quality and low-end products."

-Signaling and screening, the major part of his work, is sometimes strategic.
-It sounds academic, but in real-life it’s actually common practice.
+Signaling and screening, the major part of his work, may sound academic but it’s actually common practice.
 People study at elite universities like Stanford to expand their job opportunities later on.
 But those students, in Spence’s opinion, aren’t being strategic.
 They’re just responding to a set of incentives that already exist.
-"If you have the ability to get into them", Spence emphasizes, "what you get in return is really two things: one is what you learn, and the other is the signaling effect."
+"If you have the ability to get into them, what you get in return is really two things,” he says.
+“One is what you learn and the other is the signaling effect."

-When information gaps are closed, success is automatic
+When informational gaps are closed, success is automatic

-It all sounds easy and logical; but the real breakthrough actually rests within the every-day application that everybody takes for granted.
-"Let’s take a modern example," he introduces, to show how these theoretical "agents" function in our daily routine.
-"Airbnb", he exclaims.
-"Airbnb does two things: they create a market using a network structure and they solve an informational problem.
-Because I, as a host of an apartment, I am not in the market all that much, and you as a guest may not be in the market that much, but you’re in it often enough for the central player, who keeps very big databases, to be able to evaluate you.
-And so the other crucial part of these platforms is the two-way evaluation system, closing informational gaps."
+It sounds logical but the real breakthrough rests within the everyday application that people take for granted.
+"Let’s take a modern example," he begins.
+"Airbnb does two things.
+They create a market using a network structure and they solve an informational problem.
+Because I, as a host of an apartment, I am not in the market all that much and you, as a guest, may not be in the market that much but you’re in it often enough for the central player, who keeps very big databases, to be able to evaluate you.
+The other crucial part of these platforms is the two-way evaluation system, closing informational gaps."

 Can digital technology become a threat?

-Using digital technology has not only had a fairly profound effect on the informational structure of markets, but also on their very existence.
+Using digital technology has not only had a profound effect on the informational structure of markets but also on their very existence.
 Spence, who keeps his tablet close at hand, knows that many people his age are digitally illiterate.
-But, in his opinion, the "increasing importance" of social networks is undisputed.
+But, in his opinion, the increasing importance of social networks is undisputed.